 - Work with application teams to understand the normal and peak CPS to their servers and the maximum CPS those servers can support.

 - Filter firewall Traffic and Threat logs for the destination IP addresses of critical devices to baseline normal and peak session activity.

 - Take into account special events, quarterly events, and annual events that may increase traffic, change traffic patterns, or use applications that aren’t usually on the network.

-- If you use Panorama to manage your firewalls, use Device Monitoring to measure CPS values.
-Device monitoring can also show you a 90-day trend line of CPU average and peak usage to help you understand the typical available capacity of each firewall.If you can’t use Panorama’s Device Monitoring and you use SNMP, you can use your management tools to poll the following three MIBs to gather historical CPS data: PanZoneActiveTcpCps, PanZoneActiveUdpCps, and PanZoneOtherIpCps.The MIBs show twice the actual CPS value.
+- If you use Panorama to manage firewalls, use Device Monitoring to measure CPS values.
+Device monitoring can also show you a 90-day trend line of CPU average and peak usage to help you understand the typical available capacity of each firewall.If you can’t use Panorama’s Device Monitoring and you use SNMP, you can use your management tools to poll the following three MIBs to gather historical CPS data: PanZoneActiveTcpCps, PanZoneActiveUdpCps, and PanZoneOtherIpCps.The MIBs show twice the actual CPS value because the MIBs count the C2S and S2C session segments separately instead of as a single session.
 For example, if a MIB shows a CPS value of 10,000, the true CPS value is 5,000.